Colorado Springs School District 11

 2. There are no charges for overdue materials; however, students are encouraged to bring back their library books on the date that they are due to ensure they are able to check out additional books.

-3. Individual overdue reports are run by each school and provided to students and teachers.
+3. Individual overdue reports are run by each school and provided to students and/or teachers.
 Occasionally, overdue notices for unreturned library materials are sent to parents when efforts with the students have been unsuccessful.
-The notes sent to the parent/guardian will list the books and replacement costs, if the book cannot be found.
-Please know that it is our priority to have the library item returned so that others may have access to the book.
+The notes sent to the parent/guardian will list the books and replacement costs if the book cannot be found.
+Please know that it is our preference to have the library item returned so that others may have access to the book.

 4. Lost or Damaged Books